Teach Your Kid Business and Life Skills. With a Lemonade Stand.

 Me: Because I spent time getting good lemons and making sure that I strained all the seeds out.

-I had to answer every one and not buckle under the pressure.
+I had to answer every question and not buckle under the pressure.
 Were my answers astute?
 Not really.
-Maybe they were childish but it really gave me tremendous insight into how sales works and how to negotiate.
+Maybe they were childish but it really gave me tremendous insight into how sales

 3. Learn the accounting basics